 06 – Hammersmith

 The real selling point with West London’s Hammersmith is the superb location.
 With regular buses and tubes, you will be able to get around the capital in no time at all.
 The buzzy central high street provides plenty of shopping and entertainment if you don’t fancy going further afield.
 Ideal for families, it has a lovely atmosphere and lots of outstanding schools close by.
-This has been a very popular part of London to live for a while and it is easy to see why!
+This has been a very popular part of London to live for a while.
+And it is easy to see why!

 05 – Notting Hill